mitchdavenport88/hop_shop/README.md

 ## Credits
 ### Code
 * I used the Boutique Ado e-commerce store project that is part of the course content as a guide as I built my site.
 Many of the apps, models and functionality’s have been taken from this walkthrough and adapted to suit my needs.
-* I watched the following video's about creating e-commerce stores on youTube to enhance my knowledge after completing the Boutique Ado walkthrough:
+* I watched the following video's about creating e-commerce stores on YouTube to enhance my knowledge after completing the Boutique Ado walkthrough:
     * [Corey Schafer.](https://www.youtube.com/playlist?list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p)
     * [Dennis Ivy.](https://www.youtube.com/watch?app=desktop&v=_ELCMngbM0E)
 * This [Stack Overflow post](https://stackoverflow.com/questions/43824382/custom-font-src-with-stripe/56985340) helped me integrate google fonts into Stripe in the stripe_elements.js file.